pngobiro/pngobiro.github.io/colleges/kmtc/diploma/Diploma in Medical Engineering Technology/ Clinical Engineering/notes/Clinical-Engineering-2-ManualF/pdf-to-html-conversion-prompt-v9.3.md

 *   [ ] Content in **linear ("top and bottom") flow** following MMD order.
 *   [ ] Any "Key Points" use only **verbatim text** wrapped in `<strong>` tags.
 *   [ ] All navigation links (Prev/Next/ToC) function correctly.
-*   [ ] All mathematics renders correctly via MathJax.
+*   [ ] All mathematics renders correctly via KaTeX.
 *   [ ] All images present, correctly named, linked, and have descriptive `alt` text.
 *   [ ] HTML is valid and uses semantic elements appropriately.
 *   [ ] Basic accessibility checks passed (color contrast, keyboard navigation, ARIA roles).